DiRAC-Training/FM001-Bash-command-line/_episodes/05-scripts.md

 - Understand and manipulate UNIX permissions
 - Understand shell variables and how to use them
 - Write a simple "for" loop.
-keypoints:
-- A shell script is just a list of bash commands in a text file.
-- To make a shell script file executable, run `chmod +x script.sh`.

 ---

 We now know a lot of UNIX commands!
 Wouldn't it be great if we could save